Saint Josemaria Escriva de Balaguer y Albás was a Roman Catholic priest and founder of Opus Dei.

 On February 14 1943, he founded the Opus Dei affiliated, Priestly Society of the Holy Cross.
 In 1946, Josemaria relocated to Rome and guided the development of Opus Dei throughout the world with tireless charity and operative hope.

-He tirelessly embraced the task of forming the members of Opus Dei by mobilizing lay people to vocations of priesthood and the religious life.
-He also breathed life to numerous initiatives in human welfare and evangelization work.
+He tirelessly embraced the task of forming the members of Opus Dei by mobilizing lay people to vocations of priesthood and religious life.
+He also breathed life into numerous initiatives in human welfare and evangelization work.